rust-lang/unsafe-code-guidelines/reference/src/layout/function-pointers.md

 ### Representation

-The ABI and layout of `(unsafe)? (extern "ABI")? fn(Args...) -> Ret` is exactly that of the corresonding C type -- the lack of a null value does not change this.
+The ABI and layout of `(unsafe)? (extern "ABI")? fn(Args...) -> Ret` is exactly that of the corresponding C type -- the lack of a null value does not change this.
 On common platforms, this means that `*const ()` and `fn(Args...) -> Ret` have the same ABI and layout.
 This is, in fact, guaranteed by POSIX and Windows.